Blepharoplasty: Lower eyelid

+Age-related changes

+Aging affects multiple layers of the eyelid, leading to skin laxity, weakening of the orbital septum, fat herniation, and volume loss.
+These changes contribute to upper eyelid hooding and lower eyelid contour irregularities.

 History

 As techniques began developing the ancient Greeks and Romans began writing down and collecting everything they knew involving these procedures.
 Aulus Cornelius Celsus, a first-century Roman, described making an excision in the skin to relax the eyelids in his book De Medicina.

 Karl Ferdinand von Gräfe coined the phrase blepharoplasty in 1818 when the technique was used for repairing deformities caused by cancer in the eyelids.

 Laser

 Laser blepharoplasty is the performance of eyelid surgery using a laser instead of a scalpel.
 Laser blepharoplasty is often combined with laser eyelid rejuvenation, as the two procedures can be performed in conjunction.

 A CO_{2} laser blepharoplasty offers many benefits over a blepharoplasty performed using a scalpel.
 Some of these benefits include less bleeding, shortened surgical time, better intraoperative visibility, less bruising and swelling, less pain or discomfort, and smoother healing.
 Historically there has been some contention as to the categorization of laser treatment on upper or lower eyelids as blepharoplasty, which is itself by definition surgical.
-The statutory definition of surgery and that supported by the American College of Surgeons states that surgery is the "treatment ... by any instrument causing localized alteration or transportation of live human tissue, which include lasers...".
+The statutory definition of surgery and that supported by the American College of Surgeons states that surgery is the "treatment ... by any instrument causing localized alteration or transportation of live human tissue, which include lasers".